darkoverlordofdata/ShmupWarz2/notes.md

 * overlap2d-runtime-libgdx

 working...just the core game.
-Next is getting the other screens working. add IEntity to entitas, allows return to fluent style in EntityFactory
+Next is getting the other screens working.

+done: add IEntity to entitas, allows return to fluent style in EntityFactory

 ## library vs source code